kojix2/ruby-htslib/README.md

 p b[:format]
 ```

-Note: Only some C structs are implemented with FFI's ManagedStruct, which frees memory when Ruby's garbage collection fires.
+Note: htslib makes extensive use of macro functions for speed. you cannot use C macro functions in Ruby if they are not reimplemented in ruby-htslib.
+Only small number of C structs are implemented with FFI's ManagedStruct, which frees memory when Ruby's garbage collection fires.
 Other structs will need to be freed manually.

 ### Need more speed?

-Try [htslib.cr](https://github.com/bio-crystal/htslib.cr). htslib.cr is implemented in Crystal language and provides an API compatible with ruby-htslib. crsytal language is not as flexible as Ruby language.
-If you have a clear idea of the manipulation you want to do and need to perform it many times, then by all means try to implement a command line tool using htslib.cr.
+Try Crystal bindings. [htslib.cr](https://github.com/bio-crystal/htslib.cr) is implemented in Crystal language and provides an API compatible with ruby-htslib.
+Crsytal language is not as flexible as Ruby language.
+You can not use eval methods, and you must always be aware of the types.
+It is not very suitable for writing one-time scripts or experimenting with different code.
+However, If you have already written code in ruby-htslib, have a clear idea of the manipulations you want to do, and need to execute them many times, then by all means try to implement the command line tool using htslib.cr.
 The Crystal language is very fast and can perform almost as well as the Rust and C languages.

 ## Documentation